carvel-dev/imgpkg/proposals/001-bundles/README.md

 # Summary

-Support creating, relocating, and inspecting "bundles" — a set of images, configuration referring to those images, and information describing the bundle.
+Support creating, relocating, and inspecting "bundles".
+Bundle is an image in a registry.
+It includes:

+- bundle metadata (e.g. name, authors)
+- bundle contents which is a set of files (e.g. kubernetes manifests)
+- optionally, list of image references that are considered to be part of a bundle

-Key constraint: bundle always retains its digest when relocated.
+Key constraint: bundle image must always retain its digest when copied around.

+pkgx is a temporary name.

 ---
 # Resources